ondrovic/servpro-gatsby-test-project/src/README.md

 ---

 - You will have 72 hours to complete this task from the time that we share it with you.
-- Please fork this project on CodeSandbox, complete it, and then email back the forked sandbox link to your completed work. **Please make sure the link is public!**
+- Please fork this project on GitHub, complete it, and then email back the GitHub link for your fork once completed. **Please make sure your fork is public!**
 - The design implementation is important, but the logic implementation is more important.
 Please compromise on the design if you are running short on time.